bakullama/network-sonar-c/README.md

 `./network-sonar-c`

 ## Todo:
+ - [x] Add the ability to specify an IP range
+ - [x] Add command line support
  - [ ] Fix flickering (possibly with double buffer?)
  - [ ] Fix occasional generation of point outside of circle
  - [ ]  Add more information about the network, ie hostname or OS